Stagecoach South Scotland

-Stagecoach East Scotland is a bus operator providing services in eastern Scotland, with its regional base in Dunfermline, Fife.
+Stagecoach South Scotland is a bus operator providing services in southern Scotland, with its regional base in Dunfermline, Fife.
 The company is a subsidiary of the Stagecoach Group.
+The company previously operated under two identities, Stagecoach East Scotland and Stagecoach West Scotland, before merging in November 2025 to form the current operation.

 History

+Individual companies

-Stagecoach began long distance express coach services in 1981 from its base in Perth, expanding into local bus operations when it bought McLennan of Spittalfield in 1985.
+Stagecoach began long-distance express coach services in 1981 from its base in Perth, expanding into local bus operations when it bought McLennan of Spittalfield in 1985.
 Deregulation of bus services under the Transport Act 1985 in October 1986 gave Stagecoach the opportunity to expand operations in Perth, thus fierce competition with the dominant operator Strathtay Scottish began, which eventually saw Stagecoach's then-Perth Panther subsidiary emerge as the largest provider of bus services in the Perth area.

+Stagecoach also operated in Glasgow as Magicbus (Scotland) Ltd between October 1986 and April 1992, operating a fleet of AEC Routemasters acquired from London Regional Transport from a depot in Port Dundas.
+In April 1992, this operation was sold to Kelvin Central Buses, with Stagecoach divesting the operation to position itself for a bid to buy former Glasgow passenger transport executive Strathclyde Buses.

-On the breakup and privatisation of the state-owned Scottish Bus Group, Stagecoach was successful in acquiring two of the subsidiaries, namely Northern Scottish in March 1991 and Fife Scottish in July 1991, the latter of which would form the basis of Stagecoach East Scotland's operations following a protracted legal battle between Stagecoach and a management buyout team.
+On the breakup and privatisation of the state-owned Scottish Bus Group, Stagecoach was successful in acquiring two of the subsidiaries, namely Northern Scottish in March 1991 and Fife Scottish in July 1991, the latter forming the basis of the East Scotland operation following a protracted legal battle between Stagecoach and a management buyout team, with employee-owned ex-SBG subsidiary Western Scottish later being purchased for £6 million in July 1994 to enable Stagecoach's entry into west Scotland.

+Stagecoach expanded further west in Scotland with the purchases of independent Arran Transport in August 1994.
+A1 Service of Ardrossan in January 1995, Clyde Coast Coaches of Ardrossan during 1995; and AA Buses, the bus operations of Dodd's of Troon, in May 1997.
+By the end of 1997, the bus operations of Shuttle Buses of Kilwinning had also been absorbed.

 In August 2003, the United Kingdom's first entirely commercial demand responsive bus service was launched by Stagecoach East Scotland in Fife.
-Trading as Yellow Taxibus and using the AA Buses Ltd legal name (transferred from Stagecoach West Scotland where it was purchased with the AA Buses operation in Ayrshire), the operation combined the benefits of a fixed bus route with the flexibility of pre-booked taxi pick-ups.
-Yellow Taxibus operated a fleet of eight-seater Mercedes-Benz Vito vehicles on a high-frequency service between Dunfermline and Edinburgh seven days a week; however after a two-year trial, the loss-making service was withdrawn in November 2005.
+Trading as Yellow Taxibus and using the AA Buses Ltd legal name (transferred from then Stagecoach West Scotland, where it was purchased with the AA Buses operation in Ayrshire), the operation combined the benefits of a fixed bus route with the flexibility of pre-booked taxi pick-ups.
+Yellow Taxibus operated a fleet of eight-seater Mercedes-Benz Vito vehicles on a high-frequency service between Dunfermline and Edinburgh seven days a week; however, after a two-year trial, the loss-making service was withdrawn in November 2005.